What is a Minimum Marketable Product in Agile Product Development?

 From Minimum Viable Product (MVP) to the Minimum Marketable Product (MMP) in Agile Product Development

-Keep in mind that a Minimal Marketable Product differs from a viable one: It is complete enough to be ready for general release, as you can see by the gift wrapping in the picture above.
-With the MMP, however, there are a few more activities to do.
-For example, launch preparation activities have to take place for an MMP, creating advertising campaigns, or for some products, gaining certification.
-Let’s go back to your MVPs.
-They are likely to be throwaway prototypes that only serve to acquire the necessary knowledge; others are reusable product increments that morph into a marketable product.
+Keep in mind that a Minimum Marketable Product (MMP) differs from a Minimum Viable Product (MVP): The MMP is complete enough to be ready for a general release, as symbolized by the “gift wrapping” in the picture above.
+However, with an MMP, there are still additional activities that need to be completed.
+These may include launch preparations, such as creating marketing campaigns, or, in some cases, obtaining certifications.
+Let’s revisit your MVPs.
+Some may be disposable prototypes that were only used to gather the necessary knowledge, while others may evolve into reusable product increments that eventually become the marketable product.

-Product development in an agile environment is an exciting endeavor and here the MVP and MMP, but also the Lean Startup Cycle are extremely helpful methods.
+Product development in an agile environment is an exciting endeavor, and methods like MVPs, MMPs, and the Lean Startup Cycle are extremely valuable tools in this process.

 Here You Can Find Even More Knowledge